 Last Update: 8/29/14 (Transmittal I-2-118)

-As noted in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-30, it is generally preferred that an administrative law judge (ALJ) obtain vocational expert (VE) opinion at a hearing because live testimony provides the opportunity to ask the VE any questions material to the issues, including questions that arise for the first time during the hearing.
-However, there are circumstances in which it is more appropriate to obtain a VE opinion through written interrogatories.
+As noted in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-30, it is generally preferred that an administrative law judge (ALJ) obtain vocational expert (VE) testimony at a hearing because live testimony provides the opportunity to ask the VE any questions material to the issues, including questions that arise for the first time during the hearing.
+However, there are circumstances in which it is more appropriate to obtain VE testimony through written interrogatories.

 An ALJ can use written interrogatories at any point in the adjudication process.
 A claimant or appointed representative may ask the ALJ to obtain interrogatories, or the ALJ may decide to use them on his or her own initiative.

-When the ALJ receives new evidence after the VE provides an opinion, see HALLEX I-2-5-60.
+When the ALJ receives new evidence after the VE provides testimony, see HALLEX I-2-5-60.